-Additionally, warehouse inventory management software can be set up to automatically reorder stock when products reach a predetermined minimum quantity.
-The best software automatically analyzes historical sales data to determine optimal minimum quantities for automatic reordering, as well as to which quantities it should replenish each product.
+Additionally, you can set up your warehouse inventory management software to automatically reorder stock when products reach a predetermined minimum quantity.
+The best software automatically analyzes historical sales data to determine optimal minimum quantities for automatic reordering, as well as the quantities needed to replenish each product.

-Key takeaway: To efficiently operate a warehouse, hire a reliable warehouse manager, implement effective inventory management software and devise a workflow that includes regular cycle counts, inventory tracking and robust data reporting.
+To efficiently operate a warehouse, hire a reliable warehouse manager, implement effective inventory management software, and devise a workflow.
+This workflow should include regular cycle counts, inventory tracking and robust data reporting.

 As brick-and-mortar retail shops decrease, and ecommerce and online shopping websites increase, the need for more warehouse storage is also growing.
 Several developing trends can help ease the process.

 Your business may not be ready to start rolling out robots or arming your employees with drones.
 But if you’re storing goods in a warehouse, it may be time to look at whether you need to fine-tune your warehouse inventory management system.
 Whether it’s shoring up your best practices or investigating an emerging trend, you may find there is room for improvement in your warehouse.

 Jessica Porree contributed to this article.
 Source interviews were conducted for a previous version of this article.